JeremiahKaren/35percent.github.io/aylesbury-estate.md

 ![](/img/DraftAAAP_appendices.png)
 *Page 92 of the [appendices](/img/DraftAAAP_appendices.pdf) to the draft AAAP*

-However, one of the requirements of an Area Action Plan is that it must be shown to be generally viable.
-The £299m funding gap would have been too large a gap for the Area Action Plan to be approved at the Examination in Public into the soundness of the plan.
+However, one of the requirements of an Area Action Plan is that it must be shown to be viable and therefore deliverable.

 The Council's response was to slash the estimates considerably, without providing any evidence or justification for the revised budget estimates.
 For example, the £130m estimated for leasehold acquisitions of the 482 leasehold properties on the estate was slashed by half, with no explanation as to why the value of leaseholders' homes had their values cut by 50% overnight.